 Invitations to interview are extended between August and February.
 They are sent by email, so we urge you to keep your email address up to date with AMCAS.

 Yale does not have "rolling admissions."
-Decisions are made at the conclusion of the interview season, and decision letters to all applicants will be mailed before the end of March.
+Decisions are made at the conclusion of the interview season, and decision letters to all applicants will be mailed by March 15.

 Other Tips & Advice